makrai/notes/joshi2004-fate-ling-divers-nlp-acl.md

 ## 2.1 Features

 * two feature axes: number of unlabeled vs.labeled resources
-* each data resource as a fundamental unit, based on the assumption that the
+* each data resource as a fundamental unit
 * Other units such as the total number of datapoints across datasets can be misleading because
   * different NLP tasks have different data requirements